luxfi/evm/docs/releasing/README.md

     git checkout -b "releases/$VERSION_RC"
     ```

-1. Update the [RELEASES.md](../../RELEASES.md) file with the new release version `$VERSION`.
+2. Update the [RELEASES.md](../../RELEASES.md) file with the new release version `$VERSION`.
-1. Modify the [plugin/evm/version.go](../../plugin/evm/version.go) `Version` global string variable and set it to the desired `$VERSION`.
+3. Modify the [plugin/evm/version.go](../../plugin/evm/version.go) `Version` global string variable and set it to the desired `$VERSION`.
-1. Ensure the Lux version used in [go.mod](../../go.mod) is [its last release](https://github.com/luxfi/node/releases).
+4. Ensure the Luxd version used in [go.mod](../../go.mod) is [its last release](https://github.com/luxfi/luxd/releases).
 If not, upgrade it with, for example:
     ```bash
-      go get github.com/luxfi/node@v1.13.0
+      go get github.com/luxfi/luxd@v1.13.0
       go mod tidy
     ```
     And fix any errors that may arise from the upgrade.
 If it requires significant changes, you may want to create a separate PR for the upgrade and wait for it to be merged before continuing with this procedure.

-1. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the target release `$VERSION` as key and the Lux RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
+5. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the target release `$VERSION` as key and the Luxd RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
 For example, we would add:

     ```json
     "v0.7.3": 39,